-- Press the MENU key to scroll through menu items until RESTART LOG appears on the display. - 2.
+- Press the HOME key then use the arrow keys to scroll through menu items until RESTART LOG appears on the display. - 2.
 Press ENTER to access this menu item. - 3.
 Use the up and down arrows to scroll through the faults. - 4.
 The fault will appear on the first row of the display, followed by the number of times that fault has occurred.